Is a Guide Dog Right for Me?

 Let’s see if we can find a dog to fit your lifestyle!

 Working with a guide dog is an experience like no other.
-The unique bond handlers form with their Dogs represents an opportunity to increase independence and confidence through the advantages of teamwork.
+The unique bond handlers form with their dogs represents an opportunity to increase independence and confidence through the advantages of teamwork.
 The following questions are designed to assist in determining if a guide dog is right for your lifestyle and everyday travel needs.

 Travel Skills